Extension points

 pluginManager.evaluateExtensionPoint(extensionPointName, args, props)

-There is also an async method:
+There is also an async version:

 // extra props are optional, can pass an extra context object your extension